 AM lets you chain together the authentication services used.
 Authentication chains let you configure stronger authentication for more sensitive resources for example.
 They also let you set up modules that remember a device when the user logs in successfully.
 Or that evaluate the risk given the login circumstances and therefore can require more credentials when a user is logging in from an unusual location.
 This chapter uses AM's built-in identity repository and authentication modules to make it easier to get started.

 AM centralizes authorization by letting you use AM to manage access policies separate from applications and resources.
-Instead of building access policy into a web application, you install a policy agent with the web application to request policy decisions from AM.
+Instead of building access policy into a web application, you install an agent with the web application to request policy decisions from AM.
 This way you can avoid issues that could arise when developers must embed policy decisions into their applications.
 With AM, if policy changes or an issue is found after the application is deployed, you have only to change the policy definition in AM, not deploy a new version of the application.
-AM makes the authorization decisions, and policy agents enforce the decisions on AM's behalf.
+AM makes the authorization decisions, and web and Java agents enforce the decisions on AM's behalf.

 1.2.
 Software Requirements To Try Out ForgeRock Access Management

 This chapter shows you how to install the software AM needs to protect a web page.
-You will learn how to install Apache HTTP Server, Apache Tomcat, AM core server with the AM console, and AM Apache Policy Agent.
+You will learn how to install Apache HTTP Server, Apache Tomcat, AM core server with the AM console, and AM Apache web agent.
 Installation instructions for Java Development Kit (JDK) are not included in this chapter, as AM is a Java web application, and the JDK is pre-installed.

 Java Development Kit.
 AM is a Java web application, and requires a Java Development Kit installed on the system where it runs.

-The AM web policy agent installer is also a Java program.
+The AM web agent installer is also a Java program.